Nancy-geek/linkedin-js-series/README.md

 - **Typing**: Dynamically typed (no need to specify data types).
 - **Concurrency Model**: Asynchronous single-threaded language.
  (JavaScript is synchronous and single-threaded by default, meaning it executes code sequentially, one line at a time.
 However, it can handle asynchronous operations using mechanisms like callbacks, Promises, and async/await)
+- its a loosly typed language as data types for variables arent strictly declared

 ### Frameworks and Libraries